iamrichardjones/acronymfinder/README.md

 It's a fact in life that advertising by brands is a hugely effective way of making people remember slogans.

- These can be broken down into acronyms too.
+ These can be broken down into mnemonics too.
 Below are some example of very popular slogans

 |Slogan| Company|
 |-------|-------|